fauconnier-n/ParisWifi/Readme.md

 ***

-## Results
+## Best model

-We find that **Holt's Winters exponential smoothing** performs the best regarding the RMSEs :
+We find that **Holt-Winters exponential smoothing** performs the best regarding the RMSEs :
 ![](https://github.com/fauconnier-n/ParisWifi/blob/master/Images/RMSE.jpg)
 *See the notebook for additional models*